krkruk/mqtt-robot-framework/ground-control-web-app/README.md

 strickly controlled, the application does not bother with racy conditions and multiple users at the same time are allowed.

+All service requirements have been listed here: [REQUIREMENTS.md](./REQUIREMENTS.md]

 The app looks like this: